temporal-sa/temporal-infra-provisioning-demo/README.md

 ## TODO

 - Instructions for generating a token
+- Default arguments / config
-- Switch to Temporal logging
+- Switch to Temporal logging, use more useful messages
 - Implement in GH actions
 - Ensure I use all of the different primitives like the money transfer demo
 - Rename the module